partoneoftwo/searchbox/README.md

 #INTRODUCTION#
-Searchbox is a search application that lets a user search for files on a computer.
-The user can download the search results directly in the interface.
+Searchbox is a web based search application that lets the user search for files and download them from the browser.

+Surprisingly this was not available in a simple package elsewhere so I decided to write it myself.

 The program reads filenames generated from a filesystem command run in the shell and written to a file.

 I created it because I needed a search engine for my files.